Therapeutic Massage Columbus | Akossage Healing Spa

 This is exactly the type of person Akossage seeks to help.
-When you arrive, your therapist will spend some time talking to you about your areas of discomfort.
-You will then be taken to a place of respite where your therapist will begin what is called a deep tissue massage.
+When you arrive, your therapist will spend some time asking you about your areas of discomfort and referred pain.
+You will then asked what you would like to get out of the healing session, so the therapist can focus on what you need the most.

 Deep tissue massage is a type of massage aimed at the deeper tissue structures of the muscle and fascia, also called connective tissue.
 Deep tissue massage uses many of the same movements and techniques as Swedish massage, but the pressure will generally be more intense.
 It is also a more focused type of massage, as the therapist works to release chronic muscle tension or knots (also known as "adhesions.")

 Will A Deep Tissue Massage Hurt?

 It shouldn't hurt, but it's likely to be a bit more uncomfortable than a classic Swedish massage.
 You should always feel free to speak up if the pressure is too much for you.

 It's important to drink a lot of water after a deep tissue massage to help flush lactic acid out of the tissues.
 If you don't, you might be sore the next day.